MyMusicTaste/recruit/written_interview_dev.md

 ##DATA ENGINEER
 - You are tasked with building a data science architecture and are given the options of Hadoop or Amazon Redshift.
 You are told it is time-sensitive.
 Which would you choose and why?
 - You are told you need to scrape data from Ticketmaster (example, http://www.ticketmaster.com/search?tm_link=tm_header_search&aid=1897334&user_input=fifth+harmon&q=Fifth+Harmony), which will be used to generate a model for predicting ticket sales for a given artist (collated with other data).
 What problems do you foresee, how will you handle those, and how will you proceed?

+##Agile Coach
+- What book have you read recently that has changed the way you think about Agile and the way you go about your job as a scrum master (or coach) and why?
+- How comfortable are you with ever-changing requirements?
+- How would you help the team create transparency and urgency around continuous system integration?